esl/MongooseIM/doc/open-extensions/muc_light.md

 1. The full occupant list is always available to all occupants.
 1. Occupant is always visible on the list, even if it does not have any resources online.
 1. Occupants can only have two affiliations: owner and member.
-1. There must be at most one owner in the room (the service can choose to treat all users equally).
+1. There MUST be at most one owner in the room (the service can choose to treat all users equally).
 1. If the room becomes empty, it is destroyed.
 1. Occupants cannot hide behind nicks.
 Their real bare JID is always visible to everyone
 1. No exchange of any <presence/> stanza inside the room.